arangodb/arangodb/Documentation/ToolsManual/ImpManual.md

 collection in the default database (`_system`).
 To specify a different database, use the `--server.database` option when invoking _arangoimp_.

+An _arangoimp_ import will print out the final results on the command line.
+By default, it shows the number of documents created, the number of errors that occurred on the server side, and the total number of input file lines/documents that it processed.
+Additionally, _arangoimp_ will print out details about errors that happended on the server-side (if any).

+Example:

+    created:          2
+    errors:           0
+    total:            2

 Importing CSV Data {#ImpManualCsv}
 ==================================